 Standards development bodies have long explored ways to render the routing system more secure.
-Resource Public Key Infrastructure (RPKI) has emerged as the preferred strategy for securing BGP routing, and the technology is actively being prompted by the Regional internet Registries, including ARIN.
+Resource Public Key Infrastructure (RPKI) –as set forth in RFC 6810–has emerged as the preferred strategy for securing BGP routing.

-RPKI works through a system of encrypted keys –public key infrastructure– to corroborate whether an Autonomous System is the legitimate holder of a specific range of IP addresses, and therefore, authorised to announce those prefixes.
-The regional internet registries –AFRINIC, APNIC, ARIN, LACNIC, and RIPE– act as certifying authorities in their respective regions, by issuing, upon request, certificates known as “Route Origination Authorizations” (ROAs) for IP address holders.
-ROAs serve to certify that a specific organisation or autonomous system is authorised to announce a specific set of IP addresses on the Internet.
-Network operators that want to ensure contents are routed to their correct destination rely on RPKI validators to identify invalid routes they should avoid.
-In other words, RPKI deployment depends on both organisations issuing ROAs for their assigned resources, and operators conducting validation when routing information.
+ARIN and its sister Regional Internet Registries (RIRs) play a key role in the deployment of the technology, acting as certifying authorities in their respective regions.
+Upon request, RIRs issue digital certificates known as “Route Origination Authorizations” (ROAs) for IP address holders.
+ROAs certify that a specific organisation or autonomous system is authorised to advertise that they are a legitimate source of traffic for specific sets of IP addresses on the Internet.
+Network operators that want to ensure they route Internet traffic to its correct destination rely on RPKI validators to identify invalid routes they should discard.